swalehmwadime/G00dlife-datascience/README.md

 ## Introduction

-This repository is designed to guide you through the various stages of a typical data science project.
+The repository is designed to guide you through the various stages of a typical data science project.
 It covers fundamental concepts such as data exploration, cleaning, feature engineering, model building, evaluation, and even deployment.
 Each section is accompanied by Jupyter notebooks that provide hands-on examples and exercises.

 ## Getting Started